With a creamy chocolate chip filling and decadent chocolate ganache on top, this chocolate chip cheesecake is easy to make and absolutely delicious.

-Most cheesecakes involve simple ingredients.
+Now, you only need five simple ingredients you probably already have on hand: vanilla extract, cream cheese, sweetened condensed milk, an egg, and chocolate chips.
+Most cheesecake fillings involve simple ingredients.
 Of course, any cheesecake I make is gonna involve simple ingredients or I’m not making it.
 I save my “complicated stuff” brain cells for raising teenagers, navigating life, and juggling schedules.
 I don’t have the time or inclination for complicated cooking.

 - Graham cracker pie crust

-- In a mixing bowl place softened cream cheese, condensed milk (check recipe at bottom for how much), egg, and vanilla.
+In a large bowl, place the softened cream cheese, condensed milk, egg, and vanilla extract.

-- Beat it like a rug after a dust storm.
+Beat like a rug after a dust storm (or, you know, on medium speed).

-- Sprinkle your flour over chocolate chips and toss them a little bit to coat.
+Sprinkle your flour over the chocolate chips and toss them a little bit to coat.

-- Let this cool completely before adding ganache topping.
+Let this cool completely before adding the ganache topping.

 How to Make Chocolate Ganache Topping

-- In a small bowl or small sauce pot place heavy cream and chocolate chips for the ganache.
+In a small bowl or small saucepot, place the heavy cream and chocolate chips for the ganache.

 Now, traditionally folks make this on the stovetop and you can certainly do that.

-- Heat this in the microwave for about 30 seconds.
+Heat this in the microwave for about 30 seconds and stir, stir, stir.

-Please do this on the stove top if you have an older microwave or don’t feel comfortable using your personal judgement to know when to stop heating.
+Please do this on the stovetop if you have an older microwave or don’t feel comfortable using your personal judgment to know when to stop heating.

 By this time, our bowl is already very warm and if there are little bits of chips that have not yet melted, just keep stirring because between that and the warm bowl, they will melt soon.

-Once it is all smooth and creamy, do this…
+Once the chocolate ganache is all smooth and creamy, do this…

-- Pour ganache over pie and spread it around a bit to cover the top.
+Pour ganache over the pie and spread it around a bit to cover the top.

-When ready to serve, remove from fridge, slice, and dive in!
+When ready to serve, remove your chocolate chip cheesecake from the fridge, slice, and dig in!

 You simply must make this soon!
 It is SO GOOD!

-- 8 0 unces cream cheese at room temp
+- 1 package cream cheese at room temp

 - 1/3 cup sweetened condensed milk